Apollo

 What are some of the best places to park a campervan in Tasmania?

-Freycinet National Park: This popular national park has plenty of parking for campervans, and you can stay up to 72 hours.
+Freycinet National Park: This popular national park has plenty of parking for campervans for day use, and overnight stays are available at the park’s campgrounds.
+Stay limits apply a maximum 10-night stay per site.

-Mount Field National Park: Another great option for nature lovers, Mount Field National Park offers both camping and RV parking.
+Mount Field National Park: Another great option for nature lovers, Mount Field National Park offers both camping and campervan-friendly sites, with electric hookup and no-hookup options available at the Mount Field Campground.

 Where can you park an RV overnight in Tasmania?

-Parking overnight is considered public camping, and Tasmania is loaded with designated camping areas to accommodate this.
-Many of these areas are free, while some charge a small fee to park overnight.
+Overnight camping options range from national-park campgrounds to council or private camping areas.
+Some are free, while others charge a small fee.
 Some require you to book in advance, while others are on a first-come, first-served basis.
 The Tasmanian Parks & Wildlife Service provides many of these areas throughout Tasmania.

-Some helpful tips for parking your campervan rental overnight in Tassie include:
+Some helpful tips for parking overnight in Tassie include:

 • Parking in some areas is prohibited to protect wildlife.